tidyverse/tidyverse.org/content/blog/teach-tidyverse-2021/index.md

 </div>

-The motivations for tidymodels include
+From a pedagogical perspective, tidymodels has three main advantages:

--   providing similar interfaces to models,
+1. Similar interfaces to different models.
+2. Model outputs as tibbles, which are straightforward to interact with for learners who already know how to wrangle and visualize data stored in this format.
--   helping users avoid common machine learning pitfalls, and
+3. Features that help users avoid common machine learning pitfalls.
--   pedagogical advantages.

-### Provide similar interfaces to models

-Consider the question "How do you define the the number of trees when fitting a random forest model?"
-The answer is generally "depends on the package: `randomForest::randomForest()` uses `ntree`, `ranger::ranger()` uses `num.trees`, Spark's `sparklyr::ml_random_forest()` uses `num_trees`".
-The answer with tidymodels is \"using the `trees` argument in the `rand_forest()` package, regardless of the engine being used to fit the model.
+Let's start with the first one --- providing similar interfaces to models.
+Consider the question "*How do you define the the number of trees when fitting a random forest model?\"* The answer is generally *\"depends on the package: `randomForest::randomForest()` uses `ntree`, `ranger::ranger()` uses `num.trees`, Spark's `sparklyr::ml_random_forest()` uses `num_trees`\"*.
+The answer with tidymodels is a bit simpler though: *\"using the `trees` argument in the `rand_forest()` package, regardless of the engine being used to fit the model\"*.
+This can allow new learners to focus on what"trees\" mean and how one decides how many to use, instead of the precise syntax needed by the various packages that can fit random forest models.

-### Help users avoid common machine learning pitfalls

-All tidymodels pipelines start with splitting data into training and testing sets, and the tidymodels framework facilitates keeping the training and testing sets separate since this framework is opioniated about which functions can be applied to testing data.

-### Pedagogical advantages

 The pedagogical advantages of teaching modeling with the full tidymodels framework may not be clear for fitting simple models with [`lm()`](https://rdrr.io/r/stats/lm.html).
-The simple example belows fitting a linear regression model with a single predictor using base R and using tidymodels.
+For example, below we fit a simple linear regression model with a single predictor, using base R first and then using tidymodels.

 <div class="highlight">